-BMW Club Oxford Section Report for March 2017
+BMW Club Oxford Section Report for April 2017

 To celebrate our 50th Anniversary in 2017 organising several social events.
 Most of these planned events taking place in various restaurant or eating establishments throughout the year.

 The second of these was a Sunday Lunch on the 19th March at the Windmill Carvery near Burford, a good number of hardy souls made the event and an excellent time was enjoyed by all.

 March 12th was the last of the Uffington indoor meetings with a talk by Neville Dalton on his adventures in Norway.
 Neville’s talk was based around the first (of two) bike trips he did with World of BMW in June 2011 & June 2012.
 The talk followed the MapSource routes he used, illustrated with some of the photos he had taken.

 There was plenty of interest from the audience, mostly centred around the timings and costs of the trip and, being Norway, the cost of booze.

 The photos used in the talk were mainly Neville’s but supplemented from the Internet to illustrate the ‘finished products’ of road, bridge and tunnel changes that have been completed since 2011.
 As a personal note, Neville thinks that the tour route, though lengthy, is better without the more recent “shortcuts” as he’s not so keen on seeing countries from inside tunnels!

 If Neville could he would go again tomorrow, he enjoyed the trip so much – as the planning etc. was all done for the group.
 Not having to coordinate ferries, hotels etc. is a big saving of effort.
 The trip was in June 2011, warm enough for Norwegian’s to be sunbathing in Trondheim but still very cold and snowy over the high ground!